“Hello! May I please borrow a copy of Dr. Sanjay Gupta’s Stay Sharp?”

 “Finally, don’t underestimate the power of appropriate touch.
 Hand holding has been found to decrease levels of the stress hormone cortisol.
 A friendly touch can also be calming.
 In other words, the simple act of touching another human is a way of connecting with others to protect ourselves — and them.”

-Here I was, just starting to ease back on that native New Yorker habit of bursting into Anglo Saxon at moments like this.
-But for a moment, this !@#$%^ book nearly bounced off the opposite wall.
-This is not to criticize the loneliness experts and all their hard work and expertise, if it’s their job to hand down this terrible news.
-But once again, it felt as if the world was handing down a familiar message, now upgraded for age bracket: “Your failing at the life game of Musical Chairs has not only meant decades of sadness and regret; just watch: your consequences are about to get a lot worse.”
+Here I’ve been, moving myself away from that native New Yorker habit of bursting into Anglo Saxon.
+But this !@#$%^ book nearly bounced off the opposite wall.
+This is not to criticize the loneliness experts and all their hard work and expertise, if it’s their job to deliver this terrible news.
+But once again, it felt as if the world were handing down a familiar message, now upgraded for age bracket: “Your failing at the life game of Musical Chairs has not only meant decades of sadness and regret; just watch: your consequences are about to get a lot worse.”
 What if feeling extra lonely means extra vulnerability to falling apart?
 What if wanting to throw books at the wall is detrimental to our brain health?

 It all upset me so much that on impulse I put the book down and seized upon My Life in Christ by Father John of Kronstadt.
 Flipping it open at random led to page 162:

 Everything that constitutes me (the soul) lives solely by God, and only in union with Him, whilst when the soul separates itself from God, then it experiences extreme distress.
 But the life of my soul consists in the peace of my spiritual powers, and this peace proceeds exclusively from God….
 The absence of peace in the soul is spiritual death and the sign of the action of the enemy of our salvation in our hearts.